georgesims21/procdfs/README.md

             - [ ] ' ifconfig '                - Getting info from above files
             - [ ] ' ifstat '                  - Periodically reading the files above and subtracting each window to show what has been transmitted per second
             - [ ] Replicate some other networking utilities - [info about proc files (1.4 is networking)](https://www.kernel.org/doc/Documentation/filesystems/proc.txt)

+    - [ ] 1.4: Make sure all (special) file types are handled properly which aren't tested with above utils (symlinks/pipes/etc)

 - [ ] 2: **Combine the procfs of two file systems**
       Assume there is a server and the rest are client filesystems.
 Assume already